-Total other expense consists primarily of interest expense incurred in our outstanding debt offset by interest income we earn on interest-bearing accounts and money market funds for cash and cash equivalents.
+Total other expense consists primarily of interest expense incurred on our outstanding debt.

 Critical Accounting Policies and Significant Judgments and Estimates

 Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which we have prepared in accordance with generally accepted accounting principles in the United States, or GAAP.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenues and expenses during the reporting periods.
 We evaluate these estimates and judgments on an ongoing basis.
 We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Our actual results may differ materially from these estimates under different assumptions or conditions.